You have decided to buy a trampoline. Now, what do you do? For a start – a simple trampoline buying guide!

 Are you looking for a standard trampoline, mini trampoline, water trampoline, or perhaps a bungee trampoline that would be used for commercial purposes?
 The selection is huge and so are the differences.

-As you might imagine, trampolines can roughly be categorized in several categories, where each of those has certain conditions to meet – from jumpers’ weight to desired jumping space.
+As you might imagine, they an roughly be categorized into several categories, where each of which has certain conditions to meet – from jumpers’ weight to desired jumping space.

 Indoor & Outdoor

 If you plan to use a trampoline inside closed spaces then do it wisely – floor height should be at least several feet more than the actual height of a trampoline, as bounce it might provide will catapult you in the air.
 Don’t forget that!
 If you are looking for an indoor mini trampoline or trampoline for smaller children, then you’ll be all right, as bounce height can’t be threatening.
 Click here for best mini trampolines or here for the best kids trampolines.

 Outdoor trampolines are the most common types, and most of them can’t be fitted inside, neither would be a good idea, as there are metal parts everywhere.

 Most people aren’t aware that there are trampolines without springs.
 And while it sounds like science fiction, as springs are the ones responsible for a bounce (mat is NOT stretching) some new ideas made it possible.
 Of course, there is not a lot of spring-less models, but those which exist are some of the best when it comes to quality.
 If you are among those who never heard of them, no worries, 98% of trampolines are still old-school steel-based products.
 From other spring types, let’s just mention bungee ropes, as they are most commonly found on mini trampolines.
 Btw, if you want to know more about springs, click here.